-Many potential homeowners think about a gable roofs and imagine thier high and lofty peaks, and the beauty they can bring to a home.
+Many potential homeowners think about a gable roofs and imagine their high and lofty peaks, and the beauty they can bring to a home.
 Their architectural elegance is reminiscent of stories from long ago.
 The historical New England Turner-Ingersoll seaside mansion inspired Nathaniel Hawthorn to write his 1851 novel, House of the Seven Gables, which serves even today as inspiration for gable roofed homes.

 Gable Roof Characteristics

 So what makes a gable roof so desirable and striking?
 For one thing, it is a common roof shape throughout the world.
 It is a classically shaped and is characterized by two sections of roof that slant in different directions.
 They come together to form a main point or ridge, which can make the pitch of a gable roof quite steep.

 Gable roofs are considered good choices for regions of the country that experience extended periods of rain and heavy snowfall.
 Their pitch allows for rain, snow and moisture accumulation to run off in a consistent basis.
 They also provide for additional attic space, ventilation and vaulted ceiling use, plus their simple design saves construction time and building expenses.

 A gable roof is composed of different sections.
 If it were to be removed from a house for inspection, it would appear like a long triangular figure.
 The sides of the roof are slanted at an angle and are pitched, and the slanted or pitched sides come together along a main ridge that runs alongside or parallel to the house’s length.
 The actual gables themselves are the triangular sections or pieces of the exposed wall that falls between the pitched end pieces and runs from the eave bottom to the ridge peak.

 Gable Roof Types